SebZanardo/The-Ultimate-Pygame-Structure/README.md

 ```

 ## Project Structure
-**assets/**:
-- Store all your game assets organised in subfolders here.
+📂 **assets** : Store all your game assets organised in subfolders here.

-**baseclasses/**:
-- `scenemanager.py` Contains abstract _Scene_ class that needs to be inherited, and a _SceneManager_ class to run the scenes.
-- `statemachine.py` Contains abstract _State_ class that needs to be inherited, and a _StateMachine_ class to run the states.

-**config/**:
-- `core.py` Initialises Pygame and runs the game loop.
-Uses the SceneManager to run the current scene and its respective logic.
-Captures input keys and passes it along to the scene using an input buffer.
-Calculates delta time if your scenes need it.
-- `settings.py` Stores all of the game constants.

-**scenes/**:
+📂 **baseclasses** :  Define all your abstract base classes and their respective managers here.

+📂 **components** : Define all the components for your game here.
+Split them into separate files and folders if needed.

+📂 **config** : Initialisation of the window, settings and keybinds are defined in here.

-- Create all of your scenes here in separate files.
+📂 **scenes** : Create all of your scenes here in separate files.
 Follow the layout specified by the _Scene_ baseclass.

-**utilities/**:
-- A folder to hold helpful decorators, typehints and functions.
+📂 **utilities** : Useful scripts such as decorators, typehints and helper functions.

 ## Running Your Game
 Simply execute the `main.py` file to run your Pygame project:
 ```sh